w3f/polkadot-wiki/docs/learn/how-to/vault-sign-transaction.md

 !!! danger "READ THIS FIRST!"

     Always check the information of the transaction you are about to broadcast to ensure it is the one you intended.
-Once a transaction is broadcasted, there's no way to take it back!
+Once a transaction is broadcast, there's no way to take it back!

 ![](../../assets/how-to/65032429734.png)